marcos-acosta/react-keyboard-control/README.md

 ### `useKeyboardControl(...)`

-- `keypressHooks`: A list of `KeypressHook` objects, describing all the keyboard events to track and their associated callback functions.
+- `keyboardHooks`: A list of `KeyboardHook` objects, describing all the keyboard events to track and their associated callback functions.
 - `eventType`: Which of the keyboard events (`"keydown"`, `"keypress"`, `"keyup"`) to track; defaults to `"keydown"`.
-- `allowEarlyCompletion`: If set to true, then a KeypressHook will be resolved as soon as it is the only remaining candidate for the current keystroke sequence; defaults to `false` (you can just shorten your key sequence).
+- `allowEarlyCompletion`: If set to true, then a KeyboardHook will be resolved as soon as it is the only remaining candidate for the current keystroke sequence; defaults to `false` (you can just shorten your key sequence).

-### `KeypressHook` interface
+### `KeyboardHook` interface

-A KeypressHook is an object with the following:
+A `KeyboardHook` is an object with the following:

 - `keyboardEvent`: This can be a single `Partial<KeyboardEvent>` or a list of them, if there are multiple keyboard events in the sequence.
 You can set any property of `KeyboardEvent` in order to match with the user's keyboard input (typically, just `key` will suffice).
-- `callback`: A function to execute when the keypress hook is matched.
+- `callback`: A function to execute when the keyboard hook is matched.
-- `allowOnTextInput`: If set to true, then this keypress hook can still be triggered even if the `target` of the `KeyboardEvent` is an `<input>` or `<textarea>`.
+- `allowOnTextInput`: If set to true, then this keyboard hook can still be triggered even if the `target` of the `KeyboardEvent` is an `<input>` or `<textarea>`.
 Defaults to `false`.
 - `preventDefault`: Whether to prevent the `KeyboardEvent`'s default action, if it could be part of a key sequence.
 This can be used to prevent typing in a text input.
 Defaults to `false`.
-- `allowWhen`: If set, this can be used to filter out certain keypress hooks based on state.
+- `allowWhen`: If set, this can be used to filter out certain keyboard hooks based on state.
 For example, if `;w` is a hook that saves your work, you may want to only allow it when the user is doing something save-able.
 The advantage of using this instead of inside the callback (e.g. `() => isEditing() && save()`) is that the hook won't think the user is in the middle of a sequence if they press `;` in a non-saveable state.

 ### `TypedKey` interface